BBC Parliament

-BBC Parliament is a British free-to-air public broadcast television channel from the BBC that broadcasts live and recorded coverage of the House of Commons, House of Lords and Select Committees of the British Parliament, the Scottish Parliament, the London Assembly, the Northern Ireland Assembly and the Welsh Senedd.
+BBC Parliament is a British free-to-air public broadcast television channel from the BBC that showcases parliamentary content from across the United Kingdom.
+It broadcasts live and recorded coverage of the British Parliament (House of Commons, House of Lords and Select Committees), the Scottish Parliament, the London Assembly and the Senedd.
+When none of these chambers are sitting, the channel does not broadcast, and its feed is given over to a simulcast of the BBC News channel.

 As of January 2022, the channel had a typical weekly peak of approximately 120,000 viewers, during Prime Minister's Questions, representing a monthly reach of 5.41% of UK TV households and 0.06% overall share.
-When the channel is not broadcasting parliamentary content, it simulcasts the BBC News channel.

 History

+John Reith, 1st Baron Reith, the first director-general of the BBC, wanted to broadcast Parliament on radio from the BBC's founding in 1922, but the government rejected the idea, as it did proposals from MPs during the 1920s and 1930s.
+During the Attlee government, a committee led by William Beveridge found that broadcasting parliament would be harmful.

+A 1966 proposal to experiment with television broadcasts was defeated by one vote, a 1972 proposal by 26 votes, in 1974 by 25 votes, and in 1975 by 12 votes.

+A one-month experiment in broadcasting parliament on radio began on 9 June 1975, and MPs on 16 March 1976 voted to continue.
+Permanent radio broadcasts from the House of Commons began on 3 April 1978, and from the House of Lords on 4 April.
+The 1979 vote of no confidence in the Callaghan ministry was among the important events broadcast live and through the 1980s, ad-hoc live coverage would be broadcast on BBC Radio 4s VHF frequencies with television broadcasts generally restricted to coverage of the Budget, with the audio feed accompanied by a live shot of Big Ben.

+Television coverage of Parliament began in January 1985 when cameras were allowed inside the House of Lords and television coverage of the House of Commons began on 21 November 1989.

 In 1991, United Artists Programming initiated a trial project to provide highlights of debates from Parliament in a programme called Yesterday in the Commons to cable networks across the UK.
-The trial was deemed to be a success and this led to United Artists Cable launching The Parliamentary Channel on 13 January 1992.
-It provided live and recorded coverage of the British Parliament and also aired full live coverage of the September part conference season.
+The trial was deemed to be a success and this led to United Artists Cable launching a full time service, The Parliamentary Channel, on 13 January 1992, to provide live and recorded coverage of the British Parliament.
+It also aired full live coverage of the September party conference season.

 In 1998 the channel was purchased by the BBC and was relaunched on 23 September 1998 as BBC Parliament.
-It now broadcasts on cable, satellite, and Freeview.
-This followed the launch three yars earlier of a Digital Audio Broadcasting, from the Crystal Palace transmitting station, which had offered is a relay of events in Parliament.
+This followed the launch three years earlier of a Digital Audio Broadcasting, from the Crystal Palace transmitting station, which had offered is a relay of events in Parliament.
 This audio service became a relay of BBC Parliament when the channel launched, and continued until the DAB radio service was closed down on 14 November 2000.